xiaody/react-touch-carousel/README.md

 Micro carousel framework for React.JS https://xiaody.github.io/react-touch-carousel/docs/

 Yes, there are [a][slick] [few][Swiper] [carousel][Owl Carousel 2] [libraries][react-swipe] out there.
-Most of them are powerful, well tested, easy to use for common usage, but none of them are convenient enough for the highly customized fancy UX that your team's cool designer wants.
+Most of them are mature and easy to use for common usage, but none of them are convenient for the highly customized fancy UX that your team's cool designer wants.

 react-touch-carousel does it in a different way.
-Instead of accepting some static DOM nodes and providing a thousand options, it lets you decide what content inside carousel are rendered and how they are styled, totally and dynamically.
+Instead of accepting some static DOM nodes and providing a thousand options, it does an inversion of control and lets you decide what content inside carousel are rendered and how they are styled, totally and dynamically.

 ## Installation